Eniola-Oluwashola/portfolio/README.md

 I assisted Daxxon Company in uncovering hidden metrics within their business data, leading to a 45% increase in revenue and quantity sold by focusing on the following insights:

-[Read More] (City Sales Performance: I analyzed sales data by city to identify top-performing regions, allowing Daxxon to target marketing efforts effectively.
+City Sales Performance: I analyzed sales data by city to identify top-performing regions, allowing Daxxon to target marketing efforts effectively.

-Managers Evaluation: I evaluated manager performance metrics, highlighting effective strategies and areas for improvement, which helped optimize team productivity.
+1- Managers Evaluation: I evaluated manager performance metrics, highlighting effective strategies and areas for improvement, which helped optimize team productivity.

-Payment Method Analysis: By examining payment methods, I identified preferences that influenced customer purchasing behavior, enabling tailored payment options.
+2- Payment Method Analysis: By examining payment methods, I identified preferences that influenced customer purchasing behavior, enabling tailored payment options.

-Purchase Type Insights: I categorized purchase types to understand customer preferences, leading to targeted promotions that boosted sales.
+3- Purchase Type Insights: I categorized purchase types to understand customer preferences, leading to targeted promotions that boosted sales.

-Quantity Metrics: I analyzed quantity sold metrics to identify trends, helping the company adjust inventory and sales strategies accordingly.
+4- Quantity Metrics: I analyzed quantity sold metrics to identify trends, helping the company adjust inventory and sales strategies accordingly.

-Revenue Generation Timing: I pinpointed periods when Daxxon generated the highest revenue, allowing for strategic planning of sales campaigns during peak times.
+5- Revenue Generation Timing: I pinpointed periods when Daxxon generated the highest revenue, allowing for strategic planning of sales campaigns during peak times.

-Through these data insights, Daxxon was able to make informed decisions that significantly enhanced their performance, resulting in a substantial increase in both revenue and quantity sold.)
+Through these data insights, Daxxon company was able to make informed decisions that significantly enhanced their performance, resulting in a substantial increase in both revenue and quantity sold.

 **PBI - Enhancing Business Performance with Exploratory Data Analysis in Power BI.**